mc-buckets/donbest.py/README.rst

     the IDs can change over time, so relying on the current format may cause you problems in the future

 Donbest.py maps 1-1 to the Don Best Sports API (e.g., db.one.two.three() will
 send a request to “http://xml.donbest.com/v2/one/two/three”).
-However, the library does not currently support the `event_state` or `market_list` endpoint.
+However, the library does not currently support the *event_state* or *market_list* endpoint.
 It also does not support the Don Best Streaming Message API since that requires your IP to be whitelisted, which makes it harder to test.

 For more information on all methods and usage, please read the `Don Best Sports API documentation. <http://members.donbest.com/integration/index.html>`_

-.. _license-licenselicense-imagelicense-url:

-License |License|
+License |MIT License|
 -----------------

 MIT License.
-See `LICENSE <license-url>`__ for details.
+See `LICENSE <license>`__ for details.

 TODO
 -----------------